 “My wife and I really enjoy and appreciate your daily messages on TV.
 I have looked through your website and I have a question concerning your position on a certain issue which is very important to us.
 Do you believe that a person can lose his salvation or do you believe that once a person is saved it is forever (John 6 & John 10 etc)?
 Thank you for you excellent Bible studies.”

 Thank you for your question, Dennis.
-This is an emotionally charged, theological tug of war and has been for quite some time.
+This is a theological tug of war and has been for quite some time.
 If I’m being completely honest, I just want to walk up and cut the rope!
-Not because these types of debates are dubious or incredulous, but rather because I think this question, in particular, is misleading and poorly framed; proliferated by the over-rationalization of tightly wound abstract theological systems where common sense and practical understanding are caught up, even tangled, in a web of theories and what-ifs.
-And because of this, eternal security is more so escorted, if not at times dominated, by a misunderstanding of belief, love, and moral responsibility.
+Not because these types of debates are dubious or incredulous, but rather because I think this question of how salvation works, in particular, is misleading and poorly framed.
+It has been proliferated by an over-rationalization of tightly wound abstract theological systems where common sense, practical understanding, and living out the Christian life are caught up, even tangled, in a web of theories and what-ifs.
+In turn, it has also caused a lot of insecurity for some people and now carries with it a lot of needless emotional baggage.
+And because of this, the doctrine of eternal security (or perseverance of the saints) is escorted, if not at times dominated, by a deep misunderstanding of belief, love, and moral responsibility.
 Which is to say, I think the real trouble is how this debate translates from academia into practical space and the everyday world.
-While Pastor Rod and I are convinced that Scripture testifies to eternal security of true believers (John 6:35-40, 10:28-30; Ephesians 1:13-14, 4:30; Romans 8:35-39; 1 Corinthians 3:10-15, 5:1-5), justified by the inner witness of the Holy Spirit, the debate itself is misrepresented and, in my view, a symptom of a greater issue.
+While Pastor Rod and I are deeply convinced that Scripture testifies to eternal security of true believers (John 6:35-40, 10:28-30; Ephesians 1:13-14, 4:30; Romans 8:35-39; 1 Corinthians 3:10-15, 5:1-5), justified by the inner witness of the Holy Spirit, the debate itself is misrepresented and, in my view, a symptom of a greater issue.

 In the first world Church, life application of doctrine is largely a verbal critique of consistent systematic thinking over and above a full inward and outward manifestation of Christ in all areas of our life.
 Popular dilemmas and questions like this tend to be a symptom of that way of thinking, which can detract from understanding the pattern of New Testament teachings (2 Timothy 1:13-14), and by consequence radically shift our perception, perspective, and approach on matters of perseverance, endurance, tests, trials and tribulation alongside God’s personal sanctifying relationship through salvation.
 Theologians and philosophers can fall prey to looking at these issues as if it were a divine mechanism put in place––as though God were a reductionist!
 I fear we may run the risk of letting this heated philosophical dilemma get in the way of focusing on Christ.